Erythromycin is an antibiotic.

 Erythromycin can be taken by adults, including pregnant and breastfeeding women.

 Erythromycin isn't suitable for certain people.
 To make sure erythromycin is safe for you, tell your doctor if you have:

-- an allergy to erythromycin or other antibiotics
+- had an allergic reaction to erythromycin or other antibiotics in the past

 - porphyria (a rare, inherited blood disorder)

 - liver or kidney problems

 - had diarrhoea when you've taken antibiotics before

 - fast, pounding or irregular heartbeats